 1 in 2 freelancers would not stop freelancing and switch to a full time job with an employer no matter how much they were paid.
 This represents a change in mindset that working a full time job is the only way to carve a career.

 In 2016, 60% of freelancers surveyed earned more doing freelancing and 3 in 4 earned more within the first year.

 The brightest days for freelancing are yet to come, according to 83% of respondents.

 On the local scene, NTUC has set up freelanceXchange to provide support services that help make freelancer life’s easier and more sustainable.
+Our freelancers are getting their teeth fixed by dental implants specialist at https://www.temeculafacialoralsurgery.com/.
 They hope to create a better future of freelancing for everyone.

 According to their Facebook page: